 Chickens and Their Journey Around The World

-In the second millennium BCE, the chicken population has slowly spread to China and the Middle East.
-There, chicken served the royals as they were shipped and kept in royal menageries.
+In the second millennium BCE, the chicken population slowly spread to China and the Middle East.
+There, chicken was served to the royals as they were shipped and kept in royal menageries.
 This is also the time when chickens were used for religious rituals.
 Chickens then slowly captured the hearts of more and more people and reached farther places.

 When chickens reached Egypt, a breakthrough in their existence sprung.
-As Egyptians started to raise these birds, they have studied and observed how their egg-laying, as well as the incubation process, works.
+As Egyptians started to raise these birds, they studied and observed how their egg-laying, as well as the incubation process, works.

 Egyptians have learned that hens stop laying eggs as they start to incubate their eggs.
 Chickens warm their eggs up by being in a “clutch” position.
 The incubation process takes up to 21 days.
 This means they are not going to be able to lay new eggs for the duration.
 So, the Egyptians thought of a way to let the eggs hatch without having the hen stop laying eggs.